OpenMx/OpenMx/docs/source/NewBeginnersGuide.rst

    .. code-block:: r

         myModel2     <- mxModel(myAmatrix, name="model2")
         myModel2Run  <- mxRun(myModel2)

 You can verify for yourself that the contents of *myModel2* is identical to that of *myModel1*, and the same applies to *myModel1Run* and *myModel2Run*, and as a result to the matrix contained in the model.
 The value of the matrix element is still 4, both in the original model and the fitted model, as we did not manipulate the matrix in any way.
-We refer to this alternative style of coding as 'iterative'.
+We refer to this alternative style of coding as **iterative**.

 Algebra Creation
 ^^^^^^^^^^^^^^^^